HSPT 2012 Registration Open!

 Contest Programming Environments

-You will need an internet-connected computer at your own location, with any reasonably current Java or C/C++ compiler/environment installed.
-The judges will compile and run your code using Java JDK 1.6.0_20 and gcc/g++ 4.5.1 command-line tools.
+You will need an internet-connected computer at your own location, with any reasonably current Java or C/C++ compiler and/or environment installed.
+The judges will compile and run your code using gcc/g++ 12.2.1, OpenJDK 17.0.7, and Pypy 7.3.11 (Python 3.9.16) command-line tools, and may redirect input and output.
 We don't expect many problems with compiler compatibility, but we welcome questions prior to the contest about testing your chosen environment.

 For all problems, solution programs must read input from "standard input" (stdin for C, cin for C++ and System.in for Java) and output to "standard output" (stdout for C, cout for C++, and System.out for Java).
-The programs must not display prompts such as "Enter a value" or "Press a key to continue" nor attempt to use graphical/window output.
+The programs must not display prompts such as "Enter a value" or "Press a key to continue" nor attempt to use colors or graphical/window output.

 Prizes